ddkang/aidb/aidb/inference/examples/README.md

 You can optionally write your own `HTTPInferenceService.convert_input_to_request` and `HTTPInferenceService.convert_response_to_output` methods if you want to do more complicated conversion.

-You can optionally move some arguments to `default_args` during initialization.
+You can optionally move some arguments to `default_args` during initialization. `default_args` are a dictionary whose keys are in the same format as items in `map_input_to_request` above.
+They will be converted to JSON in the same way as input dataframe.
 For example, if you want to use the same `model` for all requests to OpenAI Chat API, you can do:
 ```python
 openai_text = OpenAIText(
   token=OPENAI_KEY,